 - I work exclusively remotely with little or no travel.
 This applies to all organizations, including those in my home market of Portland, Oregon.
-Any travel must be paid for by the organization in advance.
-I do not put corporate travel on my personal credit cards.
+Any travel must be paid for by the organization, preferaably in advance.

 - As of this writing, the absolute lowest annual salary I would consider is $140K a year.